MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/libraries/Android.md

 }
 ```

-And this is how to register the your parser and get an AdaptiveCard object containing the custom element:
+And this is how to register the parser and get an AdaptiveCard object that contains the custom element:
 ```java
 // Create an ElementParserRegistrationObject and add your parser to it ElementParserRegistration elementParserRegistration = new ElementParserRegistration();